 In theory, a car dealer should disinfect their used cars just as well as they do their new inventory.
 However, you shouldn’t take any chances, and insist on seeing them wipe down the car or doing it yourself.
 If you’re not satisfied with the way they’re prepping the car for your inspection and test drive, it’s not worth risking your health by getting in the car.
 Simply find another dealer.

 Many dealers are now offering to let buyers test drive vehicles without a salesperson in the car.
 If that’s an option, you should do so.
-If it’s not, reconsider your purchase or look for ways to create maximum social distancing and drive with the windows open.
+If it’s not, reconsider your purchase or look for ways to create maximum social distancing, wear face masks, and drive with the windows open.

 A crucial part of any used car purchase is an inspection by an independent mechanic.
 If your city has mobile inspection services, now is a great time to use them.
 If not, see if the dealer will take the car to your mechanic or if your mechanic will visit the dealer.
 If either is hungry enough for business, they may help you out.

-Try to get as much of the transaction paperwork done online as possible.
-Use your own pen to sign, and insist that the desk you’re using is wiped down before you start signing papers.
+Get as much of the transaction paperwork done online as possible, or have the dealer email the documents to you, so you can print them out and sign them at home.
+If you’re in the dealership, use your own pen to sign, and insist that the desk you’re using is wiped down before you start signing papers.
 Even though you want to minimize your time at the dealership, you should not rush your visit by failing to read each and every paper you sign.
 You want to make sure the papers you sign reflect the deal you agreed to, are complete, are accurate, and don’t include any costly extras.

 How to Shop Safely for Used Cars From Private Sellers